Is insulin enough to reduce blood sugar immediately? Insulin’s main function is to lower blood sugar levels, but does your insulin dosage do the job?

 This is where Hedia comes into play.
 Getting those numbers isn’t always so easy to figure out by yourself, especially not when dealing with the hassle of high blood sugar.
 Hedia can deal with that instead.

-When using Hedia’s insulin calculator, all Hedia needs is: your blood sugar reading – this can even be added wirelessly and automatically with certain blood glucose monitors; what you’ve eaten recently – this can be added swiftly with Hedia’s food database; whether you’ve exercised recently or are about to exercise; and if you’ve taken insulin in the last 4 hours.
+When using Hedia’s insulin calculator, all Hedia needs is: your blood sugar reading – this can even be added wirelessly and automatically with certain NFC or Blueetooth glucose meters; what you’ve eaten recently – this can be added swiftly with Hedia’s food database; whether you’ve exercised recently or are about to exercise; and if you’ve taken insulin in the last 4 hours.
 Have a go at the App Store or Google Play!

 After taking insulin, keep testing blood sugar levels to see how your blood sugar decreases.
 Then, just continue with your day!